SAP-samples/partner-reference-application/Tutorials/42b-Multi-Tenancy-Provisioning-Service-Broker.md

 In the previous steps ([Enhance the SAP BTP Application by a Service Broker](./42a-Multi-Tenancy-Service-Broker.md)), you added the service broker to the core of the application and deployed it to the provider SAP BTP subaccount.

-The service broker is used to enable the access to application OData services using tenant-specific credentials and authorizations taking into account the tenant isolation of a multi-tenant application.
+The service broker is used to enable access to application OData services using tenant-specific credentials and authorizations, taking into account the tenant isolation of a multi-tenant application.

 In this section, you learn how to configure and consume the APIs of the SAP BTP application in the consumer SAP BTP subaccount.